-The Whiteheaded Boy was presented as a rehearsed reading as part of Play It by Ear, a programme of shows for The Everyman stage, and available on live audio broadcast.
+The Whiteheaded Boy, by Lennox Robinson, was presented as a rehearsed reading as part of Play It by Ear, a programme of shows for The Everyman stage, and available on live audio broadcast.

 Denis Goeghegan is ‘The Whiteheaded Boy’ of the title.
 He is the apple of his mother’s eye and the envy of his siblings.
 Therefore, his inevitable fall from grace is particularly spectacular.